niiccnm/TokiKanri/README.md

 This is a time-tracking application for Windows that allows you to monitor the time you spend on different programs.

+## Download

+You can download the latest version of TokiKanri from the [Releases section](https://github.com/nncc/TokiKanri/releases) of the repository.

 ## What it does

 The application tracks the active window on your desktop and records the time spent on each program.
 It provides a user-friendly interface to view and manage the tracked applications.